 Quick Recap: Thematic analysis approaches and types

-To recap, the four main approaches to thematic analysis are inductive, deductive, semantic, and latent approaches.
-Then we have the three types of thematic analysis: reflexive thematic analysis, coding reliability thematic analysis, and codebook thematic analysis.
-Your choice of the type of thematic analysis to conduct will depend on factors such as:
+To recap, the two main approaches to thematic analysis are inductive, and deductive.
+Then we have the three types of thematic analysis: reflexive, codebook and coding reliability.
+Which type of thematic analysis you opt for will need to be informed by factors such as:

 - The approach you are taking.
-For example, if you are using an inductive approach you may use reflexive thematic analysis due to its inductive properties.
+For example, if you opt for an inductive approach, you’ll likely utilise reflexive thematic analysis.

 - Whether you’re working alone or in a group.
-It’s likely that, if you’re doing research as part of your postgraduate studies (e.g. a dissertation or thesis), you’ll likely be working alone, which means that you wouldn’t make use of coding reliability thematic analysis as it involves multiple researchers.
+It’s likely that, if you’re doing research as part of your postgraduate studies, you’ll be working alone.
+This means that you’ll need to choose between reflexive and codebook thematic analysis.

-Now that you’ve got clarity on the thematic analysis approaches and types, it’s time to look at the “how” of thematic analysis.
+Now that we’ve covered the “what” in terms of thematic analysis approaches and types, it’s time to look at the “how” of thematic analysis.

 How to “do” thematic analysis

 At this point, you’re ready to get going with your analysis, so let’s dive right into the thematic analysis process.
-Keep in mind that what we’ll cover here is a generic process, and the relevant steps will vary depending on your approach and type of thematic analysis.
+Keep in mind that what we’ll cover here is a generic process, and the relevant steps will vary depending on the approach and type of thematic analysis you opt for.

 The first step in your thematic analysis involves getting a feel for your data and seeing what general themes pop up.
 If you’re working with audio data, this is where you’ll do the transcription, converting audio to text.

-In this part of the analysis, you’ll want to come up with preliminary thoughts about what you’ll code, what codes you’ll use for them, and what codes will accurately describe your content.
-Now it’s time to look at the focus of your research topic, and your aims and objectives.
+At this stage, you’ll want to come up with preliminary thoughts about what you’ll code, what codes you’ll use for them, and what codes will accurately describe your content.
+It’s a good idea to revisit your research topic, and your aims and objectives at this stage.
 For example, if you’re looking at what people feel about different types of dogs, you can code according to when different breeds are mentioned (e.g., border collie, Labrador, corgi) and when certain feelings/emotions are brought up.

-As a general tip, you might want to keep a reflexivity journal.
+As a general tip, it’s a good idea to keep a reflexivity journal.
 This is where you’ll write down how you coded your data, why you coded your data in that particular way, and what the outcomes of this data coding are.
-Using a reflexive journal from the start will benefit you greatly in the final stages of your analysis because you can reflect on the coding process and assess whether you have coded in a manner that is reliable, and whether your codes and themes support your findings.
+Using a reflexive journal from the start will benefit you greatly in the final stages of your analysis because you can reflect on the coding process and assess whether you have coded in a manner that is reliable and whether your codes and themes support your findings.